pivotal/blog/content/post/test-driven-development-for-data-science.md

         self.spark.stop()
 ~~~

-The next step is to mock the data.
+Next step is to mock the data.
 In our case since the data is small so we can use it straight ahead.
 In practice the data can have millions observations or variables and we need to take a subset of the real data.
 The amount and kind of data that you mock depends on the complexity of the data.
 If the data is fairly homogenous then imitating a small amount is enough.
 If the data is heterogenous more mock data to cover various possible cases, that might break the model training pipeline, will be needed.

 ~~~python
 def mock_data(self):